rougier/from-python-to-numpy/05-problem-vectorization.rst

            result += X[i]*Ysum
        return result

-Not so bad, we have removed the inner loop, meaning with transform a :math:`O(n^2)` complexity into :math:`O(n)` complexity.
-Using the same approach, we can now write:
+Not so bad, we have removed the inner loop, transforming :math:`O(n^2)` complexity into :math:`O(n)` complexity.
+Using the same approach, we can now
+write:

 .. code:: python